Development Is Underway for a Supercar Made Out of Spider Webs | Wealth of Geeks

 Velozzi hopes to combine synthetic spider silk with carbon fiber to produce extraordinary material to make the chassis and body for his futuristic supercar.

 Velozzi's company, Spidey Tek, plans to use a protein organically grown in spider silk and produced in alfalfa.
 The idea is to harvest this unique alfalfa crop and then treat it with a solution that will diverge it from the spider silk.
-According to Autoweek's report, the alfalfa will feed cattle after this treatment, which will pay for this operation.
+According to Autoweek's report, this alfalfa will feed cattle after the treatment, which will pay for this operation.

-Since alfalfa has longer protein molecules that can be more than four times as long as animal vectors, the crop is an innovative and easy way to produce a large amount of spider silk protein.
+Since alfalfa has longer protein molecules that can be more than four times as long as animal vectors, the crop is an innovative and easy way to produce much of this spider silk protein.
 Alfalfa is also easy to grow, with much of it being produced around the United States already.
 According to Velozzi, alfalfa can produce up to five crops a year.

-While Autoweek states that this spider-silk supercar is “at least four to five years” away from becoming a reality, it sure is fun to fantasize about.
-Just imagine having the dream car that Spider–Man built sitting in your garage; now that's a wild ride.
+While Autoweek's report states that this spider-silk supercar is “at least four to five years” away from becoming a reality, it sure is fun to fantasize about.
+Imagine having the dream car that Spider-Man built sitting in your garage — now that's a wild ride.